Monday, November 15, 2010

 2 Tiger Woods wonder shot at the 2005 US Masters

-It’s The Shot that’s been recognized as the best of the past decade.
+It’s The Shot that’s been recognised as the best of the past decade.
 It was at the 16th Hole.
-Woods still had a long way to go to the flsg.
+Woods still had a long way to go to the flag.
 When the ball got there, it stalled at the cup for a couple of seconds (for a close-up on the Nike logo) before dropping in.
 The commentator asked: “In you life, have you seen anything like that?”
 Giler ke apa??? ...

 ...